flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-09-25-qq/index.md

     _key: card-4-65de6758-c2c9-48f2-8c7e-685c5e88ed3d
   - order: 4
     body: >-
-      > ‘We stand with the Iranian people against the scourge of radical Islamic terrorism and express our sympathy to them at this terrible time.’
+      > "We stand with the Iranian people against the scourge of radical Islamic terrorism and express our sympathy to them at this terrible time."

       State Dept Spokeswoman Heather Nauert on the attack in Iran.
 ISIS has